AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 ### 🎯 Chapter 2.
 Operators

 ### 📌 Item 5: Be wary of user-defined conversion functions

+- User-defined (implicit) conversion functions are generally evil.
+  They may end up calling undesired versions of functions.
+- Declare single-parameter conversion constructors `explicit`.
+- Do **not** define conversion operators.

 C++ allows compilers to perform implicit conversions between types.